bookpanda/traffy-data-pipeline/README.md

 ## Components (flow from top to bottom)

-1. Data stream
+1. Data stream: simulated using a Python script with Traffy Fondue dataset
-2. Kafka: ingests data
+2. Kafka: ingests data from stream
-3. Spark: cleans and transforms data
+3. Spark: cleans and transforms data from Kafka
 4. PostgreSQL database: stores cleaned data
 5. Cleaned data visualization + dashboards
 6. AI/ML: trains on cleaned data, will be used for inferencing data from Kafka